omsai/journals/laser/README.md

     of the channel name like "Confocal 488" or "TIRF640"
 3. Check "Run journal when changing illumination setting" for each laser illumination.
+4. (Optional, but required for next step) Test INI file writing by running "Set Intensity" created in step 1
-4. (Optional, but strongly recommended) Run "Show Values" button and setup default laser values for all laser illuminations.
+5. (Optional) Order the illuminations in a human readable format, otherwise settings get added ad-hoc and it's difficult to read the file.
+To do this, run "Show Values" button and set default laser key-value pairs for all laser illuminations.

 User interaction
 ----------------